ovh/docs/pages/platform/databases/postgresql_tuto_01_connect_strapi_to_managed_postgresql/guide.en-sg.md

 ![Strapi dashboard page](images/postgresql-tuto-01-connect-strapi-to-managed-postgresql13.png){.thumbnail}

-You are now using a Strapi connected to an OVHcloud managed PostgreSQL database.
+You are now using a Strapi app connected to an OVHcloud managed PostgreSQL database.

 ### Controls